aferikoglou/GenHLSOptimizer/README.md

 # HLS Directive DSE based on Genetic Algorithms

 In this project we created an optimizer able to automatically perform High-Level Synthesis directives Design Space Exploration leveraging genetic algorithms.
-In the current version, the loop pipeline, loop unroll and array partition directives are supported.
+In this version, the loop pipeline, loop unroll and array partition directives are supported.

 The optimizer requires as input a synthesizable C/C++ source code annotated with labels in each action point i.e. array/loop.
 The 1st action point will be annotated with label L1, the 2nd with label L2 etc. Additionally, users have to provide a file called kernel_info.txt that provides a) the top level function name and b) information for each action point.
-For loop action points users have to provide the loop tripcount while for array action points users have to provide the array name as well as the size of each dimension.
+For loop action points users have to provide the loop tripcount while for array action points users have to provide its name as well as the size of each array dimension.

+In the dataset and databases directory sample inputs and outputs can be found.

 ## Getting Started